 Two year schools are also a less expensive way to get your general education classes out of the way.
-If you’re not sure what you want to do, or plan on transferring to a four year school, two year colleges also offer the basic classes, keeping you on track until you’re ready to make the switch.
+If you’re not sure what you want to do or you plan on transferring to a four year school, two year colleges also offer the basic classes, keeping you on track until you’re ready to make the switch.

 Four year colleges and universities offer a wider range of what you can major in.
-While it’s not always convenient to take those general education classes, they do expand horizons, and are a great way for kids who don’t know what they’re majoring in to find their niche.
+While it’s not always convenient to take those general education classes, they do expand horizons and are a great way for kids who don’t know what they’re majoring in to find their niche.

 Making the final decision

-Ultimately, it comes down to which you feel you will excel in, and which will put you in a better place.
+Ultimately, it comes down to which you feel you will excel in and which will put you in a better place.